Probability - The Science of Uncertainty and Data (2021)

 -

-\[ E[Y] = \sum\limits_y yp_Y(y) = E[g(X)] = \sum\limits_x g(x)p_X(x)
+The expected value rule: \[ E[Y] = \sum\limits_y yp_Y(y) = E[g(X)] = \sum\limits_x g(x)p_X(x)

 Linearity of expectation: \(E[aX+b] = aE[X] + b\)